v-wei40680/codexia/README.md

 ## News

+- [11/11] git worktree and sync file changes to worktree to prevent accident delete all the changes. undo function.
 - [11/05] Usage Dashboard - Track your Codex usage and costs
 - [10/29] Review page, Rename chat title, manage `~/.codex/session` from GUI.
 - [10/24] Multilingual support - En, Zh and Ja.